auth0/auth0-PHP/UPGRADE.md

 ### Using PSR-7 responses

-Most functions that issue network requests now return PSR-7 response objects, which allow you a greater deal of control over analyzing and handling the response, such as troubleshooting errors and analyzing headers.
+Most functions that issue network requests now return PSR-7 response objects, which allow you a greater deal of control over handling the response, such as troubleshooting errors and analyzing headers.
 We've included a utility class for simplifying working with these responses in general use cases:

 ```php
 use Auth0\SDK\Auth0;